mathieux51/HowTo-RSK/docs/README.md

 * Second, you upload the gif.
 * Third, you share it or you can just leave so it will be available as a future ressource for anyone who needs it.

-HowTo was build to be fast on mobile devices.
+HowTo was built to be fast on mobile devices.
 It only takes few seconds to load and use the platform.

-Coming soon is a new the feature for uploading video via your phone's camera in order to have an optimised gif.
+Coming soon is a new feature for uploading video via your phone's camera in order to have an optimised gif.

 # Dossier de synthèse de pratique professionnelle (DSPP)